-As a rather convenient first stop on the continent of South America when arriving from the Caribbean in the north, I was planning to pass through Maracaibo en route to somewhere else in Venezuela.
+As a rather convenient first stop on the continent of South America when arriving from the Caribbean in the north, I was planning to pass through Maracaibo en route to elsewhere in Venezuela.
 As it turns out I passed through en route to Colombia.
 Santa Marta, northern Colombia to be precise, my present location some 380 kilometres west of Maracaibo.
-The northern border crossing between the two countries is only some 3 hours to the northwest of Maracaibo, the southern crossing much further away – these South American countries are big & although it has only been a few days I already feel long since removed from the intimacy of the Caribbean islands.
+The northern border crossing between the two countries is only 115 kilometres, or 3 hours, to the northwest of Maracaibo, the southern crossing much further away – these South American countries are big & although it has only been a few days I already feel long since removed from the intimacy of the Caribbean islands.
 But that’s just a meaningless geographical observation.
-The real reason for heading northwest is to visit Cartagena, Colombia, billed as one of the best colonial town on the whole South American continent.
-And that’s reason enough for me to limit my time in Venezuela, which admittedly was always going to be brief, to two nights, both in Maracaibo.
-And once I got my monetary woes out of the way, and once I was fed, I set about taking a proper look around the city which, and while rough round the edges in places, isn’t all that bad.
+The real reason for heading northwest is to visit Cartagena, Colombia, billed as one of the best colonial towns on the whole South American continent.
+And that’s reason enough for me to limit my time in Venezuela, which admittedly was always going to be brief, to two nights, both spent in Maracaibo.
+And once I got my monetary woes out of the way, and once I was fed, I set about taking a proper look around the city which, and while decidedly rough round the edges in places, isn’t all that bad.
+It’s certainly colourful.

-Maracaibo is the capital of Venezuela’s Zuila state, the country’s second city after the capital Caracas & the nerve centre of the country’s oil industry; Venezuela’s proven oil reserves are recognized as the largest in the world, totaling some 300 billion barrels as of mid-2015.
+Maracaibo is the capital of Venezuela’s Zuila state.
+It’s the country’s second city, after the capital Caracas, & the nerve centre of the Venezuela’s oil industry; Venezuela’s proven oil reserves are recognized as the largest in the world, totaling some 300 billion barrels as of mid-2015.
 It’s a big place, home to over 2 million.
 It doesn’t see too many tourists and those who do venture here stand out.
 Really stand out.
-As already stated, it’s a bit unkempt and feels lawless in places.
-But Maracaibo tries hard to be pretty.
+Maracaibo feels lawless and is visually unkempt.
+Just worn-out looking.
+But the city tries hard to be pretty.
 To be inviting.
-That much is evident: it has a nice leafy central plaza, Plaza Bolivar, surrounded by some nice colonial buildings; it has some lovely churches; it boasts a nice lakefront park, Vereda del Lago; & there’s colour everywhere.
-So all told it’s pleasant enough city.
+That much is evident: it has a nice leafy central plaza, Plaza Bolivar, surrounded by some nice colonial buildings; it has some lovely churches; it boasts a nice lakefront park, Vereda del Lago; & there’s colour everywhere (but unfortunately rubbish too).
+So all told it’s a pleasant enough city.
 In places.
 It just won’t detain you for very long, or at least it shouldn’t.